aaron4415/CatchGameBackend/README.md

     ...
   ]
 }
-Description: An array of user records with additional ranking property assigned based on the order in the array.
+Description: An array of first 100 user records with additional ranking property assigned based on the order in the array.

 POST /create/userRecord: